 A U.S. Holder's tax basis in common stock received upon a conversion of a note will be the same as such U.S. Holder's adjusted tax basis in the note at the time of conversion, reduced by any basis allocated to a fractional share and increased, for a cash method U.S. Holder, by the amount of income recognized with respect to accrued and unpaid interest.
-A U.S. Holder's holding period for the common stock received upon a conversion of a note will include such U.S. Holder's holding period for the note converted, except that the holding period of any common stock received with respect to accrued and unpaid interest will commence on the day after the date of conversion.
+A U.S. Holder's holding period for the common stock received upon a conversion of a note will include such U.S. Holder's holding period of any common stock received with respect to accrued and unpaid interest will commence on the day after the date of conversion.